csaye/rocketeer/README.md

 # rocketeer

 A simple rocket game.
-WASD or arrow keys to avoid comets and collect coins to purchase upgrades.
+A/D or left/right keys to avoid comets and collect coins to purchase upgrades and unlock achievements.